|Position:||Passing Game Coordinator/Wide Receivers/Recruiting Coordinator|

-Ingram will have three of his top four rushers – Khalfani Muhammad, Daniel Lasco and Jeffrey Coprich – returning in 2014 from a group that made significant improvements over its final five games last season, adding 37.8 yards per game to its totals from the first seven contests.
-Ingram’s running backs helped Cal record 5,443 yards of total offense last year that was the third-highest total in school history and an average of 453.6 yards per game to rank fourth.
-Ingram was also instrumental in the recruitment of three running backs in the 2014 recruiting class that expect to be part of the team’s immediate plans in Vic Enwere, John Porchivina and Tre Watson.
+Ingram’s 2013 group made significant improvements over its final five games in his first campaign at Cal, adding 37.8 yards per game to its totals from the first seven contests.
+Ingram’s running backs helped Cal record 5,443 yards of total offense for the fourth the fourth-highest total in school history and an average of 453.6 yards per game to rank fifth.

 Prior to his arrival in Berkeley, Ingram served as the running backs coach for Dykes at Louisiana Tech when he was the Bulldogs’ head coach from 2010-12, including a final campaign in Ruston in which Louisiana Tech posted a 9-3 record and led the nation in scoring offense and total offense by averaging 51.50 points and 577.92 yards of total offense per game.